open-electronics/LoRa/README.md

 Recent version is 3.0.

-With this Arduino library you can create several nodes in a network and communicate with kilometric range.
+With this Arduino library you can create several nodes in a network and communicate in a kilometric range.
 Network managed by this library is not the LoRaWAN network but a simpler proprietary network.

 (see NodeLora-It.pdf or NodeLora-En for more details)